The Design of Everyday Things: Gulf of execution

 The difference between the intentions and the allowable actions is the gulf of execution.

 "Consider the movie projector example: one problem resulted from the Gulf of Execution.
 The person wanted to set up the projector.
 Ideally, this would be a simple thing to do.
 But no, a long, complex sequence was required.
 It wasn't all clear what actions had to be done to accomplish the intentions of setting up the projector and showing the film."

-In the gulf of execution is the gap between a user's goal for action and the means to execute that goal.
+The gulf of execution is the gap between a user's goal for action and the means to execute that goal.
 Usability has as one of its primary goals to reduce this gap by removing roadblocks and steps that cause extra thinking and actions that distract the user's attention from the task intended, thereby preventing the flow of his or her work, and decreasing the chance of successful completion of the task.

 This can be illustrated through the discussion of a VCR problem.
 Let us imagine that a user would like to record a television show.
 They see the solution to this problem as simply pressing the Record button.
 However, in reality, to record a show on a VCR, several actions must be taken: